-When Malaysia government announced border opening up, my hubby is one of the many Singaporeans that can’t wait to go Malaysia.
-So I arranged a 3D2N Legoland Malaysia with legoland hotel stay and 3D2N in KSL apartment to do some exploring of indoor playground in JB.
+When the Malaysian government announced the border opening up, my hubby was one of the many Singaporeans who couldn’t wait to go to Malaysia.
+So I arranged a 3D2N Legoland Malaysia with a Legoland hotel stay and 3D2N in a KSL apartment to do some exploring of the indoor playground in JB.

 3D2N in Legoland Malaysia